I saw a brochure that discribed

 their boats while they tend bar or play

-by galleries?
+by art galleries?
 This is the new Greek island

 reality and you can no longer look at it

-when you come here in August.
+island when you come here in the peak summer months.
 You have to

 see it for its entertainment value, like a

-rest of Paros, rates very high.
+rest of Paros, rates very high on my quality tourism meter.
 Maybe my

 six year old daughter would disagree but I